 The couple listened intently.
 At the end of the story, the wife said, “your work sounds so interesting and important.
 I am so jealous.”
 “Many people transition from law firms to public interest jobs,” I said and I started to talk about the people I knew who had made the switch.
 But she shook her head and said, “we could never afford it.
 It’s so expensive to live in the city.”

-Continue reading “What Is Public Interest Lawyering?”
+Continue reading “Affording Public Interest Law”

 Welcome to Blog For the Public Good, a blog about public interest lawyering!
 My name is Nicole Hallett and I am a public interest lawyer and a clinical professor at the University of Chicago Law School.
 One of the things I enjoy most about my job is helping other people find rewarding and challenging careers in public interest law.
 I enjoy it because I believe that public interest law is an extremely fulfilling career path but also because I think public interest lawyering plays an important role in the fight for a just society.

 When I applied to law school, I knew I wanted to use my law degree to help people and I assumed law school would give me the skills to do that.
 But beyond that, I knew very little.
 I had no idea how I should choose a law school or the challenges I would face in law school and beyond.
 I muddled through with a lot of mentorship and some luck, and I saw classmates do the same.
 Now, I speak to lots of young people — aspiring lawyers, law students, and young lawyers — who have many of the same questions I did.
 When I first started getting these questions, I felt unequipped to answer them.
 After all, I was only a few years out of law school.
 But thirteen years into my legal career and eleven years into my career teaching and advising students, I now feel qualified to help.
 I spend hours every week sharing what I know with people who come to me for advice.

 Continue reading “Welcome to Blog for the Public Good”